vendasta/marketplace-documentation/docs/Guides/oauth2.md

 ID tokens are valid for 30 days.

-In addition to the core ID token claims, they will also include requested identity data claims such as the [OpenID Standard Identity Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).
+In addition to the core ID token claims, the token will also include requested identity data claims such as the [OpenID Standard Identity Claims](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

-Per the OpenID specification, ID tokens are [**JWT**](https://jwt.io/introduction/) encoded.
-When troubleshooting your integration you can use [https://jwt.io/](https://jwt.io/) tool to inspect the contents.

 Here is an example payload of an ID token after decoding, note that fields may be absent if unavailable: